Dual-Form Pavilion

 century-long evolution of the Shenzhen–Hong Kong boundary as its

-the installation represents it as a flexible spatial condition shaped by use
+design background.
+Rather than treating the boundary as a fixed division, the installation represents it as a flexible spatial condition shaped by use and activity.

 Structure Design Process

-Employing circular construction techniques and smooth poly-hypar surface structures, the installation realizes this concept by using the same set of straight rods and planar joints to form two configurations: the Linear Pavilion and the Cluster Pavilion.
+Employing circular construction techniques and smooth poly-hypar surface structures, the installation realizes this concept by using the same set of straight rods and planar joints to form two configurations: Linear Pavilion and Cluster Pavilion.

 Form Ⅰ:Linear Pavilion